hyperledger/besu-docs/docs/Reference/API-Methods.md

 * `highestBlock`: *quantity* - Index of the highest known block in the peer network (that is, the highest block so far discovered among peer nodes).
 This is the same value as `currentBlock` if the current node has no peers.
+* `pulledStates`: *quantity* - If fast synchronizing, the number of state entries fetched so far, or `null` if this is not known or not relevant.
+If full synchronizing or fully synchronized, this field is not returned.
+* `knownStates`: *quantity* - When fast synchronizing, the number of states the node knows of so far, or `null` if this is not known or not relevant.
+If full synchronizing or fully synchronized, this field is not returned.

 !!! example